-In legal terms, Patent is defined as the right which is granted to an inventor of product/service/idea from government authority in order to restrict others from making or selling that invention for a period of time.
+In legal terms, a Patent is defined as the right which is granted to an inventor of a product/service/idea from the government authority in order to restrict others from making or selling that invention for a period of time.

-Patent is a part of the Intellectual property law that also consists of rights like trademark, copyright etc. but those are different forms which should be confused with patent as they have their own different legal definitions.
+The patent is a part of the Intellectual property law that also consists of rights like trademarks, copyright, etc. but those are different forms that should be confused with patents as they have their own different legal definitions.

 Before we go ahead, it is important for you to understand that patents can take many forms.
 Here are the types of patents one can apply for.

-2. Provisional patent: A provisional patent works very close to the utility one.
-Provisional patent involves the formation of a lesser formal documentation which proves that the inventor has complete possession of the invention.
-The inventor needs to figure out how to make the invention work.
-Once the process is completed, this form of application goes under Patent Pending section.
 The work does not end up here.
-Now, if the inventor fails to submit a formal utility patent within one year, this filing date would be lost.
-Any public disclosures which is made depending on that provisional patent application will now count on public disclosures to the United States Patent and Trademark Office.
+Now, if the investor fails to submit a formal utility patent within one year, this filing date would be lost.
+Any public disclosures which are made depending on that provisional patent application will now count on public disclosures to the United States Patent and Trademark Office.

-4. Plant patent: A plant patent is an IP right which protects a unique and new plant’s characteristic from being sold, copied or used by others.
-A patentable plant can be natural, somatic or even bred.
+A plant patent is an IP right that protects a unique and new plant’s characteristics from being sold, copied, or used by others.
+A patentable plant can be natural, somatic, or even bred.

 Can apps be patented?